hydroserver2/hydroserver/docs/guide/sensor-things.md

 ## HydroServer Architecture

-Not to be confused with the SensorThings API specification, we've created a Django API that implements the SensorThings spec with a few caveats.
-Later in the documentation this is referred to as the "HydroServer SensorThings API".
+Not to be confused with the SensorThings API specification, we've created a Django API named the "HydroServer SensorThings API" that implements the SensorThings spec with a few caveats.
 Our implementation of SensorThings doesn't use historical locations and requires a Thing to have one and only one location.
 This is because in the context of water data management we can assume the sensor will never move, or if it does, we think of it as a completely different entity.
-For more in depth documentation of our SensorThings implementations, [go here.](/api/sensor-things-api.md)
+For in depth documentation of our SensorThings implementation, [go here.](/api/sensor-things-api.md)

-In addition to our SensorThings API implementation, we created an extension to the standard called the "Data Management API".
 In order to host a system with a diverse user base, we needed to add concepts like users, organizations, and various metadata.
-For a more in depth explanation of that, [go here.](/api/data-management-api.md)
+These functionalities are implemted in extension APIs called the [Data Management API](/api/data-management-api.md) and the [Account Management API](/api/account-management-api.md).